A beginner's guide to cleaning up your dirt tools. From how to clean your shovel to how to sharpening your hoe.

-I'd like to pretend I'm one of those people who cleans off, shines up and sharpens her tools after every use - but I'm not.
+I like to pretend I'm one of those people who cleans off, shines up and sharpens her tools after every use - but I'm not.
 I'm the kindda gal who drops them in the dirt, walks 2 feet in another direction and then can't find them again for 4 days.
-I just consider it an amusing game of garden tool hide and go seek.
-Often they're found when I trip over them and injure myself.
+I just consider it an un-amusing game of hide & seek.

 Table of Contents